 Principles of Sports Bookmaking

 To make money, sports betting operators adjust the odds and take a commission from each bet ("the vig").
 The odds are the key to how much profit (or loss, in some cases) a bookie would get out of the game.
 Although these odds are based on real factors such as player and team history, injuries, and even the projected weather, sportsbooks often "tweak" odds to ensure that they still make a profit out of all the money wagered regardless of the outcome.
+A bookie's cut is the reason why sports betting is not a zero-sum game.

 Sports bookmaking is still a business and thus, must earn money.
 In principle, the way bookmakers make money is simple: they offer odds for a game to the bettors, take bets from these people, and payout those who win.